 February 19, 2018 – February 22, 2018

-The goals of the workshop are to develop a more informed understanding of plausible risks associated with the use of gene drive strategies to control mosquito-borne diseases in Central Africa, and make recommendations about the research needed to provide better information to address those risks.
+The goals of the workshop were to develop a more informed understanding of plausible risks associated with the use of gene drive strategies to control mosquito-borne diseases in Central Africa and make recommendations about the research needed to provide better information to address those risks.
 NEPAD requested that the ILSI Research Foundation assist them in setting the agenda for the scientific program, and to guide participants through a problem formulation exercise that can help inform future work.
 ILSI Research Foundation’s efforts are supported by a grant from the Foundation for the National Institutes of Health.

 To learn more about the ILSI Research Foundation’s program on environmental risk assessment of gene drives, click here.